o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-project-stack.md

 ---
-description: ' Upload resources to and view the status of your &ALYlong; project stack in &AWS;. '
+description: ' Upload resources to and view the status of your Amazon Lumberyard project stack in AWS. '
 title: 'Working with Project Stacks '
 ---
 # Working with Project Stacks {#cloud-canvas-ui-rm-project-stack}